Iretha/design-patterns/src/com/smdev/behavioral/strategy/README.md

 * If you want to add some functionality, not related to the main algorithm i.e. to log when an algorithm is used = Decorator*

 ## How to recognize it?
-If the logic of a behavioral method is executed by a different type and that type is passed as an argument or is member of the method class.
+If the logic of a behavioral method is executed by a different type and that type is passed as an argument or is member of the method class, or even injected (DI).
 ```java
 Chat chat = new Chat(new SendStrategySms("123", "456"));
 chat.send(new Message("Hello!"));